-- Minnesota Housing will underwrite the acquisition cost based on the lesser of the option/purchase agreement purchase price or the appraised value of the property.
-For details on valuation methodology, refer to the Chapter 10 of this document. - For a Related Party Transaction that occurs within three years of a previous arms-length, third-party transaction, Minnesota Housing will size its funding based upon the lesser of the previous third-party transaction's purchase price, with no adjustment for appreciation or depreciation, or the appraised value of the property at the time of selection for funding. - For a development acquired as part of a portfolio acquisition, Minnesota Housing will use the value as identified on the Certificate of Real Estate Value to establish the initial purchase price. - For a development acquired as part of a land and/or building subdivision, Minnesota Housing will use a reasonable allocation from the Certificate of Real Estate Value to establish the initial purchase price. - For a Related Party Transaction that occurs at the time of closing, Minnesota Housing will evaluate the amount of equity take-out and may resize its funding awards.
+Table 51: Purchase Price Applicability

+Minnesota Housing will underwrite the acquisition cost based on the lesser of:

+- The option/purchase agreement purchase price - The appraised value of the property

+For a Related Party Transaction that occurs within three years of a previous arms-length, third-party transaction, Minnesota Housing will size its funding based upon the lesser of:

+- The previous third-party transaction's purchase price, with no adjustment for appreciation or depreciation - The appraised value of the property at the time of selection for funding

+For a development acquired as part of a portfolio acquisition, Minnesota Housing will use the value as identified on the Certificate of Real Estate Value to establish the initial purchase price.

+For a development acquired as part of a land and/or building subdivision, Minnesota Housing will use a reasonable allocation from the Certificate of Real Estate Value to establish the initial purchase price.

+For a Related Party Transaction that occurs at the time of closing, Minnesota Housing will evaluate the amount of equity take-out and may resize its funding awards.

+Refer to the Chapter 10 of this document for details on valuation methodology.